 TOM: Remember, you can do it yourself …

 LESLIE: But you don’t have to do it alone.

-(Copyright 2019 Squeaky Door Productions, Inc. No portion of this record or audio datum is also available are described in any format without the express written permission of Squeaky Door Creation, Inc.)
+(Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)

 (Diamond cover the whole picture) perfect color, diamond painting vivid.

 Clear picture, spend a little time to complete.
 And family and friends to work together to promote harmonious relations.

 Diamond painting unique dazzling, Diamond crystal clear, three-dimensional sense of strong. sparkling, DIY is the most popular decorations.

 Color printing, environmental protection canvas, high-definition design, beautiful texture.
 Perfectly decorated with your living room or bedroom to suit different decor styles.